 When schoolchildren were asked what the biggest problem was in their community, the most common answers were alcohol use, smoking and violence.
 When the kids were asked what could be done to make a better community, they said that adults should stop drinking and being violent and look after their kids better (Penman, 2006).

-Problematic AOD use harms Aboriginal and Torres Strait Islander children the same way as it does any child.
+Problematic alcohol and other drugs use harms Aboriginal and Torres Strait Islander children the same way as it does any child.
 However, there is an additional factor that makes these children more vulnerable to harm.
 The shorter life span and higher incidence of ill health among Aboriginal people impacts on the vital cultural tradition of parents and grandparents guiding children as they grow up.

 Growing up young people